Here's What Went Down With Kobee's Lip Balm After Shark Tank

 Kobee's Lip Balm failed to secure a deal on Shark Tank

 Harris appeared on Season 16 Episode 3 of "Shark Tank" with the hopes of acquiring $300,000 in exchange for 6% equity in Kobee's Co.
-In his pitch, Harris emphasized that his lip balms were handmade with ingredients "so clean that you could eat them" — coconut oil, sunflower seed oil, mango butter, and beeswax.
+During his pitch, Harris emphasized that his lip balms were handmade with ingredients "so clean that you could eat them" — coconut oil, sunflower seed oil, mango butter, and beeswax.
 He then proudly shared that his success enabled him to expand his product line to naturally made lotion bars, lip scrubs, and hand sanitizers.

 The sharks appeared charmed by Kobee Harris' funny yet witty introduction.
 At one point Harris told the sharks that his company sources its beeswax from "happy bees who listen to classical music all day" and use oils "pressed from plants who have won beauty contests."
 He then stated that he hoped to use the investment money to further strengthen Kobee's e-commerce and marketing budget, as well as aid their expansion into retail.
 But while Harris had high hopes, he was unable to to secure a deal with any of the sharks.